tangojo/soldef-token/README.md

     <img src="screenshots/logo.png" width="200px"</img>
 </div>

-**Soldef** is a proof of concept for an ERC20 token with deflationary properties.
+**Soldef** is a proof of concept DeFi game based on an ERC20 token with deflationary properties.
 Similar to elastic supply tokens, but with only debase and no rebase functionality.

 Over time, the total supply of **Soldef** tokens is reduced.
 The balances of all token holders decrease proportionally.
+When paired with another asset on a DEX/AMM, this will automatically increase the price over time as the tokens in the Liquidity Pool (LP) are also subject to this proportional decrease.

 ## Contract address